-Major facility improvements are necessary for some of the indoor and outdoor recreational areas, as well as, funding for upgrades to the school facility structures, which include a number of portable classrooms and an older gymnasium.
+Major facility improvements are necessary to comply with COVID safety protocols, as well as for some of the indoor and outdoor recreational areas, upgrades to the school facility structures.
 Palm Beach County SUPPORTS an appropriation for \$1.5 million to help facilitate upgrades to the family center.